DDunda/Dunda/README.md

  * A non-square appearance has been avoided in all circumstances, but some parts are angled
  * UVs are well laid out, and several face parts mirror and duplicate sprites with clever UV usage to use less texture space
  * Clipping textures have been avoided with tiny offsets
- * Only three textures are used (the third is necessarily seperate as it is an emission map)
+ * Only three textures are used (the third is a necessarily seperate emission map)